Expungement

 • Special disqualifications for more than five years.

-• Suspension from public employment or public charge for a period of more than five years.
+• Suspension from public employment or public charge for more than five years.

 • Deprivation of the right to drive motor vehicles and motorcycles for more than eight years.